-My research examines visual cultures
+My research examines literary and visual cultures

 of evolution and de-extinction.

-Image: Raul Martin, National Geographic
+Image: Raul Martin

 Charles Darwin's natural scientific oeuvre can be interpreted as a meditation on decompositional processes.
-Focusing on worms, molluscs, corals, and fish, "Dead Darwin" analyses the evolutionary aesthetics of decomposition in contemporary fiction, film, art, and poetics.
+Focusing on worms, molluscs, corals, fish, and fungi, "Dead Darwin" analyses the evolutionary aesthetics of decomposition in contemporary fiction, film, art, and poetics.
 In this project, death and decay become a creative threshold for evolutionary progress, inciting a renewed critique of the principles of life, matter, and being in Darwin's evolutionary theory.

 Image: Stephen Collis and Jordan Scott, decomp